N7BTS/DMR/README.md

 # WECG DMR Codeplug for Anytone D-878UV
 Modified from [@AG7GN](https://www.github.com/AG7GN)'s D-868UV codeplug for use with the D-878 and added analog and digital APRS functionality.
 Codeplug contains the PNW repeater network frequencies/zones along with other various Brandmeister repeaters in Northwest Washington and the WECG frequency list for Whatcom County.

-This codeplug was created using the Anytone D-878UV Codeplug Software (CPS) version 1.15.
+This codeplug was created using the Anytone D-878UV Codeplug Software (CPS) version 1.16.
 It can be downloaded from [Bridgecom Systems](https://www.bridgecomsystems.com/pages/anytone-at-d878uv-support-page).

 **Anytone D-868 Users:** Steve, AG7GN, has compiled detailed instructions on how to use this 878 codeplug with the 868, while retaining your personal settings, by making use of the Data Conversion File (DCF).
 Check it out on his [README.md.](https://github.com/AG7GN/DMR/blob/master/README.md)

 # Change log
+### 1-17-20
+* Updated to 1.16 CPS
+* Removed Ferndale analog repeater from zone 1 & 12 (no longer on air)
+* Added an APRS direct channel for monitoring
+* Added an empty travel zone for users to easily drop TGs to when traveling
+* Alphabetized TG order in CPS
+* Removed Emcomm1 & Emcomm2 PNW TGs from codeplug
+* Removed PS1 and PS2 PNW TGs from codeplug
+* Added missing ValleyCamp 3100 & TAC310 channels
+* **---HOTSPOT USERS--- Important Change:** Changed single-slot frequencies to 430.425 and dual-slot frequencies to 430.450/439.450 in order to be compliant with WWARA suggestions
+* Added roaming zone and channels for BM network repeaters in WA/OR/ID
+* Added Whatcom County DMR users to TG list
+* Added Santa Barbara TG 31073 (request)
+* Updated scan lists to be more useful with slow scan rate.
+Now only dispatch channels for public service and frequently used repeaters for Whatcom area.
+* Added some SMS "Quick Texts"

 ### 11-10-19
 * Updated digital contact list
 * Fixed Parrot TG in BM Zones